Cincinnati Strangler: Investigation

 The series of murders caused a moral panic among the Cincinnati population.
-As a result, the city recorded a colossal increase in sales of weapons and doorlocks, the level of confidence among girls and women dropped sharply, and the Cincinnati Police announced a special operation to capture the perpetrator.
+As a result, the city recorded a colossal increase in sales of weapons and door locks, the level of confidence among girls and women dropped sharply, and the Cincinnati Police announced a special operation to capture the perpetrator.
 Several bars and nightclubs were closing earlier than normal.
 Halloween was moved to Sunday afternoons for two years.

 On December 9, 1966, after the murder of Kerrick, 22-year-old Sandra Chapas contacted the police and claimed that a few hours before the Kerrick killing, she had been followed by a suspicious black man to her car, who promptly attempted to rape her on the stairwell of her apartment, but she was thankfully saved by her neighbor.
 Chapas and a few other witnesses remembered the license plate number of the car that the offender was driving and passed it on to the police.
-On the same day, the car's owner, the 29-year-old Posteal Laskey Jr., a laborer, was arrested.
-Laskey was living with his mother and in his free time tried to build a career as a musician, playing guitar in a little-known group.
-Shortly before his arrest, he had left his house and rented an apartment in another part of the city, where he was living with a friend.
+On the same day, the car's owner, 29-year-old Posteal Laskey Jr., a laborer, was arrested.
+Laskey had been living with his mother and in his free time tried to build a career as a musician, playing guitar in a little-known group.
+Shortly before his arrest he had rented an apartment in another part of the city, where he was living with a friend.

 After digging into his past, the police discovered that Laskey had been prosecuted for attacking a woman in 1965, and sentenced to three years' probation in October 1965.
 It was also revealed that Laskey had worked as a taxi driver for the Yellow Cab Company from July to December 1962, when all cars used identical ignition keys, and that he drove number 186.
 The company management told the police that after his dismissal, Posteal pocketed the ignition key and a number of other items that he was supposed to hand over.
-On the night of August 13, 1966 and the following morning, after the numbered 186 cab had been stolen, somebody answered the dispatcher's calls and then picked up Barbara Bowman.
+On the night of August 13, 1966, and the following morning, after the numbered 186 cab had been stolen, somebody answered the dispatcher's calls and then picked up Barbara Bowman.
 After surveying visitors to the bar, witnesses told that they had seen Bowman leaving and entering into a taxi.
 After being presented with photos of the suspect, they identified Posteal Laskey as the driver and Barbara's likely murderer.

 After the arrest, 69-year-old Delle Ernst contacted the police and proclaimined that Laskey had robbed her on October 4, 1966.
-A similar testimony was given by Virginia Hinners, who said that Posteal had robbed her on September 21st that same year.
+A similar testimony was given by Virginia Hinners, who said that Posteal had robbed her on September 21 that same year.